BackWeLoveTest.net

 Disclaimer and when to seek help

 This test describes patterns based on self-reported feelings and is for educational purposes only.
-It is not a clinical diagnosis.
-If you find that stress or anxiety is interfering with your daily life, please consider speaking with a mental health professional.
+It is not formal advice.
+If stress or unease is interfering with your daily life, consider speaking with a trusted advisor.